n132/n132.github.io/_posts/2024-06-28-Castaways.md

 - Assuming we have 8 pages `[0...8]`
 - Free the first half so we get the free-list: `[8,4,2,0]`
-- Spray some `object1` to get some pages in free-list, and assuming we still have free-list: `[2,0]`
+- Spray some `object1` to get some pages in free-list, and assuming we got 8 and 4 so we still have free-list: `[2,0]`
 - Free the second half so we get the free-list: `[7,5,3,1,2,0]`
 - Spray some `object2` to get pages in free-list
 - The limit spray of `object2` results in that we only get page 7 and 5 from freelist which are not next to the `object1` pages